SunnySuite/Sunny.jl/README.md

 To see Sunny in action, we recommend browsing the [FeI2 case study](https://sunnysuite.github.io/Sunny.jl/dev/examples/fei2_tutorial/).
 This example uses SU(3) spin dynamics to measure the dynamical structure factor.
 The SU(3) formalism is essential to model the single-ion bound-state, which has been [observed experimentally](https://doi.org/10.1038/s41567-020-01110-1).

+In addition to the examples in the official [documentation](https://sunnysuite.github.io/Sunny.jl/dev/), a number of tutorials are available as Jupyter notebooks at the [SunnyTutorials](https://github.com/SunnySuite/SunnyTutorials/tree/main/Tutorials) repo.

 ## Technical description of SU(_N_) spin dynamics.

 A quantum spin of magnitude _S_ has _N_ = 2 _S_ + 1 distinct angular momentum eigenstates.
 The traditional classical approximation effectively replaces each spin operator with a dipole expectation value, producing the Landau-Lifshitz spin-dipole dynamics.
 Alternatively, one can derive a dynamics that retains all multipolar expectation values (dipoles, quadrupoles, etc.) [[Zhang and Batista, Phys.
 Rev. B **104**, 104409 (2021)](https://arxiv.org/abs/2106.14125)].
 This formalism can be understood as a dynamics of SU(_N_) coherent states, and coincides with the usual Laudau-Lifshitz dynamics when _N_=2.